Alistair-Tech/kurento-rtsp/README.md

 The web application has been implemented in Node JS.

 ## Software Dependencies
 The application requires the Kurento Media Server to be installed and deployed on device running the application.
-Installation Guide:[Kurento Installation Guide](https://doc-kurento.readthedocs.io/en/6.14.0/user/installation.html#).<br/>
+Installation Guide: [Kurento Installation Guide](https://doc-kurento.readthedocs.io/en/6.14.0/user/installation.html#).<br/>
 The server is expected to run by default on localhost:8888 (the default in Kurento).
 An alternate port can also be used but it needs to specified through command line arguments (ws_uri) when running the application.

 ## Installation and Set-Up